kt3k/docklift/README.md

 docker.rm(ctr)
 ```

-Then, invoke the script with `dsi` command
+Then, invoke the script with `docklift` command

-    dsi
+    docklift

-The above command automatically find the `dockerscript.js` and executes the command in it.
+The above command automatically find the `docklift.js` and executes the command in it.
 In this case it stops and removes the first running container.

 # License